 Editor’s Summary: Estate Planning with Digital Assets ~ Dallas, Texas

-If you are dealing with estate planning issues in Texas, or if perhaps you’re involved in possible litigation concerning an estate or trust, reach out to one of our top Dallas estate attorneys for a no charge initial phone consultation.
+If you are dealing with estate planning issues in Texas, or if perhaps you’re involved in possible litigation concerning an estate or trust, reach out to one of our top Dallas estate attorneys for an initial phone consultation.
 Indeed, if the situation involves digital assets such as bank or investment accounts, we can advise you on the legal methods to secure control of assets.
 In addition, if you are considering disputing an estate or trust in Texas, we can advise you on how to protect your rights whether or not formal litigation commences.